michiel-jfx/nop/README.md

 # The NOP android app
 NOP is the assembly instruction that does nothing; it is the no operation.

 Actually, it is close to nothing since the CPU cycles through it, so a tiny very tiny amount of time passes.
 And it also uses one bit of space.

 Back in the days we used to make demos in assembly and put some NOPs on places in the code which later where altered (self-modifying code).

 This is the app that does nothing, dark-mode version it is ; ) Entirely nothing?
-Well, it is a skeleton to use for new mobile applications.
-All those apps should have a proper exit function, So this Nop app does nothing but can exist properly.
+Well, it is a skeleton to use for new mobile applications and all those apps should have a proper exit function, so this Nop app does nothing but exit nicely.
+It has a function for it to allow the user to tap three times on the screen and when the same amount of interval time is between them (with some margin), it will exit the application.

 See www.dotjava.nl/nop for background.